 Leaf guards are installed over or inside your gutters to keep debris, mainly large leaves, from clogging up the gutter pipes.
 Because cleaning gutters is such an undesirable chore, you’ve probably started wondering how well a leaf guard would do to reduce your workload and make the gutters a lot more functional.
+While leaf guards may keep some of the larger debris like leaves and twigs out of your gutters they can cause a number of problems overall and still require cleaning (so will your gutters).

 Unfortunately, this is where to bad news comes in.
 You can get a leaf guard that will work, but you have to do some searching and inspect your gutters to find out which ones might work best for your home and location.
 Not all leaf guards are the same.
 While a lot of them are fairly ineffective at either blocking debris or catching large amounts of water, there are leaf guards that do actually work well also but the best it can do is lengthen the time between cleanings.